 I love to paint, but don’t always have time every week to do so.
 When I have the time during the summer I try, although I don’t always succeed, to invest in an activity that makes me happy.
-Sewing, cooking, reading… whatever it may be for you, use this extra time to focus on your hobbies.
+Sewing, cooking, reading (or maybe a more unique hobby?)… whatever it may be for you, use this extra time to focus on your hobbies.

 7. Learn Something New

 If you have the resources to do so, try something new.
 I’ve always wanted to try bullet journaling, and maybe you want to know how to embroider.
 The possibilities are endless!

 You have the time and you’ve always wanted to do something, so make that time now.
 Where else do you have the time and energy?
 If you don’t try it now you might not ever.

 Here’s the chance to try out being independent in ways you may not have been before.
 Make your own doctors appointments, research absentee ballet voting, and change banks to one closer to your school if you need to.

 While this may seem super boring, they all are important skills, and it’s much easier to ask your mom what XYZ means on the insurance bill when you’re at home instead of when you’re several hundred miles away.

 College makes you busier than you’ve ever been before–especially within the first couple of months–which makes my bed sound all the more appealing.
 Since I know napping twice a day isn’t always something I can get away with at school, I do it at home.
 I highly recommend.

 10. Netflix and Classic Films

 Finally, the classic binge watching till you drop.
 I have a running list of classic films I want to see, and shows I need to finish, and summer is the prefect opportunity to do so.
 I’m trying to finish season four of Madam Secretary; does anyone else watch that show?